maxpatiiuk/goodreads-stats/README.md

 # Goodreads Plus

-A browser extension for Goodreads that data export capability and extensive displays extensive analytics about your reading habits.
+A browser extension for Goodreads that adds data export capability and displays extensive analytics about your reading habits.

 Features: